-The Mayors Challenge to Prevent Veteran Suicide among Service Members, Veterans and their Families (SMVF) was launched at the March 18 Policy Academy in Washington, D.C.
+These resources have been compiled by the Mayors Challenge to Prevent Veteran Suicide among Service Members, Veterans and their Families (SMVF).

 Hidden Heroes brings vital attention to the untold stories of military caregivers and seeks solutions for the tremendous challenges and long-term needs they face.
 Hidden Heroes is a program of the Elizabeth Dole Foundation, an organization dedicated to strengthening and empowering the nation’s military and veteran caregivers.

 Integral Care has moved all services to telehealth.
 Not all veterans and their family members qualify for VA services.
 Any and all qualify for Integral Health services.
 A referral from the VA is not necessary, and services are available regardless of ability to pay and can be provided in many languages.

 Military OneSource has moved to 24/7 virtual support .
 As a member of our military family, you are eligible to use this Department of Defense-funded program anytime, anywhere.
 Turn to Military OneSource for tax services, spouse employment help, webinars and online training, relocation and deployment tools, and much more.

 The Military Veteran Peer Network (MVPN) is a group of veterans and veteran family members committed to supporting active and former service members by offering mentorship and guidance, as well as help accessing the services and resources available to veterans.

 The National Resource Directory and the Office of Warrior Care Policy

 The National Resource Directory and the Office of Warrior Care Policy engage with programs for Service Members and Veterans across the Department of Defense, Department of Veterans Affairs, other U.S. Government agencies, and associated organizations.

 The Samaritan Center